khairulslt/this-week-i-learnt/README.md

 - learnt how to use `/etc/hosts` to map hostnames to IP addresses
 - learnt about `mime types` and how they can legitimately make your web app look like crap if you don't include it (especially in your `nginx.conf`)
 - `mime types` basically help to identify files on the internet, i.e a `css` file as a `css` file / a `js` file as a `js` file
+- based off the `mime type`, browser then determines how to process a URL.
+- make sure you include `mime type` in your `nginx.conf` so that `Nginx` will send the correct `mime type` in the response's `Content-Type` header

 ## Monday - Friday (08/7/19 - 12/7/19)